Henry Purcell: Early life

 Purcell was born in St Ann's Lane, Old Pye Street, Westminster, in 1659.
-Henry Purcell Senior, whose older brother Thomas Purcell was a musician, was a gentleman of the Chapel Royal and sang at the coronation of King Charles II of England.
-Henry the elder had three sons: Edward, Henry and Daniel.
-Daniel Purcell, the youngest of the brothers, was also a prolific composer who wrote the music for much of the final act of The Indian Queen after his brother Henry's death.
-The family lived just a few hundred yards west of Westminster Abbey from 1659 onwards.
+From that year onwards the family lived just a few hundred yards west of Westminster Abbey.
+The father, also Henry Purcell, had an older brother Thomas who was a musician, a gentleman of the Chapel Royal who sang at the coronation of King Charles II of England.
+The elder Henry had three sons: Edward, Henry and Daniel.
+The latter, the youngest, also became a prolific composer and after his brother Henry's death was to write the music for much of the final act of The Indian Queen.

-After his father's death in 1664, Purcell was placed under the guardianship of his uncle Thomas, who showed him great affection and kindness.
-Thomas arranged for Henry to be admitted as a chorister.
-Henry studied first under Captain Henry Cooke, Master of the Children, and afterwards under Cooke's successor Pelham Humfrey, who was a pupil of Lully.
-The composer Matthew Locke was a family friend and, particularly with his semi-operas, probably also had a musical influence on the young Purcell.
-Henry was a chorister in the Chapel Royal until his voice broke in 1673 when he became assistant to the organ-builder John Hingston, who held the post of keeper of wind instruments to the King.
+After their father's death in 1664, the infant Henry was placed under the guardianship of his uncle Thomas, who showed him great affection and kindness.
+Thomas arranged for Henry to be admitted as a chorister and to study first under the composer Captain Henry Cooke, Master of the Children, and afterwards under Cooke's successor Pelham Humfrey, who had been a pupil of Lully.
+The composer Matthew Locke was a family friend and, particularly with his semi-operas, probably also had a musical influence on the young Henry.
+When Henry's voice broke in 1673, he left his post as a chorister in the Chapel Royal and became an assistant to the organ-builder John Hingston, who held the post of keeper of wind instruments to the King.

 Early career

-Purcell is said to have been composing at nine years old, but the earliest work that can be certainly identified as his is an ode for the King's birthday, written in 1670, when he was eleven.
-The dates for his compositions are often uncertain, despite considerable research.
+Purcell is said to have been composing at nine years old, but the earliest work that can be identified as his with certainty is an ode for the King's birthday, written in 1670, when he was eleven.
+In general, the dates for his compositions are often uncertain, despite the considerable research that has been undertaken.
 It is assumed that the three-part song Sweet tyranness, I now resign was written by him as a child.
-After Humfrey's death, Purcell continued his studies under John Blow.
-He attended Westminster School and in 1676 was appointed copyist at Westminster Abbey.
-Henry Purcell's earliest anthem, Lord, who can tell, was composed in 1678.
-It is a psalm that is prescribed for Christmas Day and also to be read at morning prayer on the fourth day of the month.
+After his teacher Humfrey's death, Purcell continued his studies under John Blow.
+Henry was a pupil at Westminster School and in 1676 was appointed copyist at Westminster Abbey.
+His earliest known anthem, Lord, who can tell, was composed in 1678.
+The text is a psalm that is prescribed for Christmas Day and also to be read at morning prayer on the fourth day of the month.